 If you haven’t made a contribution to your First Super account for 16 months and have a balance below $6,000, then we may need to transfer it to the ATO.
 This won’t affect members who have changed their investment option and/or insurance cover (e.g. increase cover amount) and/or made a binding nomination of death benefits.

-Under the new legislation, super funds will need to identify inactive low-balance accounts as at 30 June 2019, then transfer the unclaimed super money to the ATO by 31 October 2019.
-The ATO will then try and reunite your account with an active account elsewhere.
+Under the legislation, super funds were required to identify inactive low-balance accounts as at 30 June 2019, then transfer the unclaimed super money to the ATO by 31 October 2019.
+The ATO would then try and reunite a member’s account with their active account elsewhere.